Albird-o/Albird-o.github.io/_pages/about.md

 I am currently working toward my honours degree while gaining industry experience at <strong>Elexon Mining</strong>.
 I was fortunate to secure an industry-based thesis with Elexon, which means I have been able to work on real-world electrical engineering problems while researching a practical topic rather than completing a purely academic honours project.
+With some details redacted for confidentiality, the image to the left shows a test setup I planned and established at Elexon using a range of electronic test equipment.

 </div>